gitter-badger/BraidOS/README.md

-# Braids, Concurrency, and Monoidal Categories in Go #
+# Generalized Braids & Concurrency #

 **Abstract:**
-This repository is dedicated to building up a theoretical framework for a new abstraction of concurrency and parallelism in computing.
+This repository is dedicated to building up a theoretical framework for a new abstraction of reliable concurrency and parallelism in computing.

-We use Go's concurrency primitives as a means to implement a high-level working version of the ideas discussed here.

 We will be using mathematical concepts from: